Vali-Hameed/UFC-Fight-Predictor/README.md

 * **Feature Importance:** Identifies key features that are most predictive of a fight's outcome.

+* **Containerized Deployment:** Packaged as a Docker container for easy portability and deployment.

+* **Cloud Deployment:** Successfully deployed and running on AWS ECS.

 ## 🚀 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-You'll need to have Python 3 and pip installed.
+You'll need to have Python 3, pip and Docker installed.
 You can install the necessary Python libraries using the following command:
 ```
-pip install pandas scikit-learn
+pip install -r requirements.txt
 ```

 ### Installation